tatianegercina/FinTech/01-Lesson-Plans/04-Pandas/1/LessonPlan.md

 * Remember that standard deviation/volatility is how far data points deviate from the mean; this does not necessarily need to be negative.

-* Although on a monthly scale there was a spike in volatility in late 2018, over six months, the highest spike in volatility was in late 2016 when the stock skyrocketed.
+* While there was a spike in volatility on a monthly scale in late 2018, over six months, the highest spike in volatility was in late 2016, when the stock skyrocketed.

 Explain to students that overlaying a rolling statistic trend on top of the original data trend makes this feature easier to spot.